 The age of adolescence is a period of rapid physical growth as well as one of a greatly expanded social and academic awareness.
 In order to meet the physical demands of this age and to develop wholesome competitive practices and a sense of fair play, all students are scheduled for health and physical education classes.

 It is required that each student wear appropriate dress for physical education class.
-For the promotion 10
+For the promotion of desirable habits of personal hygiene, it is required that each student shower after physical education class.